sushantkapare-dev/AWS_Devops_Zero_to_Hero/Ansible/Q set.md

    - Modules are small, standalone scripts that Ansible runs on the managed node and can perform various actions like installing packages, managing services, copying files, and more.
    - Ansible includes a wide range of built-in modules, and you can also create custom modules when needed.

-## How does ansible works
-Ansible is an open-source automation tool that is used for configuration management, application deployment, task automation, and orchestration.
-It is agentless, meaning it doesn't require any software to be installed on the target systems.
-Instead, Ansible uses SSH (Secure Shell) or other remote execution methods to communicate with and manage remote hosts.
-Here's a basic overview of how Ansible works:

-1. **Inventory**: Ansible starts with an inventory file, which is a list of all the hosts or servers you want to manage.
-This file can be in various formats, including INI-style, YAML, or even generated dynamically.
-The inventory file typically contains information such as hostnames or IP addresses, SSH connection details, and groupings of hosts.

-2. **Playbooks**: Playbooks are written in YAML and are used to define a set of tasks that Ansible should perform on the target hosts.
-Playbooks can include multiple plays, each consisting of a set of tasks.
-Tasks can be things like installing software packages, copying files, configuring settings, or running custom scripts.

-3. **Modules**: Ansible uses modules to perform specific tasks on the target hosts.
-Modules are small, standalone scripts or programs that Ansible invokes.
-There are built-in modules for common tasks like managing files, installing packages, or creating users.
-You can also create custom modules if needed.

-4. **Ad-Hoc Commands**: In addition to playbooks, Ansible allows you to run ad-hoc commands directly from the command line.
-These commands are useful for quick, one-off tasks or for tasks that don't require a full playbook.

-5. **Control Node**: The machine from which you run Ansible commands or execute playbooks is called the "control node."
-Ansible does not require a dedicated control node; you can use any machine with Ansible installed.

-6. **SSH Connection**: Ansible connects to the target hosts using SSH by default.
-It requires SSH access and credentials to connect to the remote servers.
-Ansible can also work with other connection methods, such as WinRM for managing Windows machines.

-7. **Task Execution**: Ansible sends the tasks defined in the playbook to the target hosts one by one.
-It executes these tasks in parallel across multiple hosts, making it efficient for managing large infrastructures.

-8. **Idempotent Execution**: Ansible's default behavior is idempotent, meaning it ensures that tasks are only executed if they need to be.
-If a task has already been completed and has not changed, Ansible won't repeat it unless instructed otherwise.

 ## Features of ansible
 Ansible is a powerful automation tool with a wide range of features that make it popular for managing and configuring IT infrastructure.
 Here are some key features of Ansible: